CDL-Quantum/Hackathon2021/ZebraKet/README.md

 ## Project Description
 We show how an online grocer will optimize between two objectives:
-1) selection on least number of suppliers provding all required inventory
+1) selection on least number of suppliers providing all required inventory
-2) maximizing inventory profit.
+2) maximizing inventory profit

 We also provide a novel approach to solving competing supply-chain objectives through our Chained Optimization Rules Engine&reg; CORE&reg; method.
-This allows one to arbitrarily chain qubos together and solve complex optimization problems via multiple simple qubos.
+This allows one to arbitrarily chain QUBOs together and solve complex optimization problems via multiple simple QUBOs.

 ## Setup
 1. Make sure you have Anaconda installed and configured.
-2. conda env create -f environment.yml
+2. `conda env create -f environment.yml`
+3. `conda activate zebraket-cdl-hackathon-2021`

-Original environment creation steps (only do this if step 2 did not work):
+Original environment creation steps (*only do this if step 2 did not work*):
 ```
 conda create -n zebraket-cdl-hackathon-2021 python=3.9
-source activate zebraket-cdl-hackathon-2021
+conda activate zebraket-cdl-hackathon-2021
-conda install --name zebraket-cdl-hackathon-2021 ipykernel -y
+conda install ipykernel
-conda install --name zebraket-cdl-hackathon-2021 pylint -y
+conda install pylint
-conda install pandas==1.3.0
+conda install pandas
 pip install dwave-ocean-sdk
 ```

+3. If you have not already, set your dwave API key with `dwave config create`

 ## How to Use

-#### We recommend you checkout our notebooks in [./notebooks](./notebooks/README.md) with detailed information about our code.
+We recommend you checkout our [notebooks](./notebooks/README.md) with detailed information about our code.

 ## Challenges Solved

-- Objective 1: We want to limit the number of suppliers based on the set of items they provide.
-This pre-selection was formulated into the "set cover" problem.
+### Objective 1: Supplier Optimization
+We formulate and solve a typical logistic problem for an online grocer: minimize the number of suppliers needed to fill your inventory.
+See this [notebook](./notebooks/SetCoverBQM.ipynb) for more details.
+In brief, this is done by modelling the problem as a "set cover" problem:

 <p align="center">
   <img  height="200" src="./resources/equation1.png">
 </p>

-We convert this formulation into a binary quadratic model (BQM) and solve using D-Wave's Hybrid Solver with a small, medium and large dataset.
-We then solve our "real" dataset.
+This can be converted into a binary quadratic model (BQM) and solved.
+We use D-Wave's Hybrid Solver and solve it on a real dataset as well as simulated small, medium and large sized dataset.

-- Objective 2: We want to maximize the overall profit by selecting an optimal set of inventory from the chosen suppliers while staying within our budget.
-This profit maximization is performed using the Knapsack formulation.
+### Objective 2: Profit Optimization
+We formulate and solve another typical logistic problem for an online grocer: maximize overall profit by selecting an optimal set of inventory.
+See this [notebook](./notebooks/KnapsackDQM.ipynb) for more details.
+In brief, we formulate the problem as a discrete knapsack formulation:
 <p align="center">
   <img  height="200" src="./resources/equation2.png">
 </p>

-We develop a QUBO formulation of this using Andrew Lucas's formula[1].
+We develop a discrete quadratic model (DQM) formulation of this using Andrew Lucas's formula[1].
 However, we use our own Lagrange terms.
-We solve this also on a small, medium and large dataset.
-We also then solve our "real" dataset.
+We use D-Wave's Hybrid Solver and solve it on a real dataset as well as simulated small, medium and large sized dataset.

 - Summary of Results